Country Music Singer/ Songwriter (1968 -)

 You’re My Destiny hit #1 in Canada and EACM #1 and peaked at #16 New Music Weekly Main #9 New Music Weekly Digital.

-Nominated for New Modern Country Artist of the year at the Josie Awards 2020 and a recent nomination by New Music Weekly and industry professionals for New Male Country Artist of the Year - 2021 and by the Josie Awards for Band of the year 2021 and Song of the Year - You're My Destiny.
+Nominated for New Modern Country Artist of the year at the Josie Awards 2020 and a recent nomination by New Music Weekly and industry professionals for New Male Country Artist of the Year - 2021 and by the Josie Awards for Band of the year 2021, Entertainer of the Year and Song of the Year - You're My Destiny.

 Southern Daze is known for their southern rock style, guitars and harmonies.
 They are a favorite in the Central Kentucky area.
 With seasoned musicians that have the same passion for music, they have a great time on stage and enjoy putting on shows for their fans.